Organic Today - For a Better Tomorrow! - Since 2006

 Eden's Garden CSA Farm asks members to pledge an annual financial commitment towards the farm's budget.

-The farmer works the fields, tending crops throughout the year to provide a wide variety of produce grown without the use of synthetic products or GMO seeds.
+The farmer works the fields, tending crops throughout the year to provide a wide variety of produce.

 The CSA model has evolved since it's introduction to the US, and here is an informative article from one of the "founders" of the CSA movement in the US.

-While we respect and understand there are many models of "CSA", ours remains pretty traditional, following some of the original CSA programs from the early days out east.
+While I respect and understand there are many models of "CSA", this CSA remains pretty traditional, following some of the original programs from the early days out east.
+I do not require members to work, but I do include members in key decisions including feedback on crop selection.
+Think of it as having your own personal farmer!

-We also offer a limited number of sliding scale "work shares" for students, families on a tight budget and those interested in learning to farm.
-It is the farm's mission not to exclude anyone solely on the basis of their budget.
+I also offer a limited number of sliding scale "work shares" for students, families on a tight budget and those interested in learning to farm.
+It is one of my missions not to exclude anyone's access to this food solely on the basis of their budget.
 Please click here for information on availability and requirements.

 WHAT ABOUT THE CO$T?

-To spread the annual commitment out over the course of the year, and to help create a more balanced income stream to the farm, members pay a portion in advance of each upcoming season, breaking up the payment into quarterly, $300 installments, (January 1st, April 1st, July 1st, and October 1st) or advance *monthly payments of $100.
+To spread the annual commitment out over the course of the year, and to help create a more balanced income stream to the farm, members pay a portion in advance of each upcoming season, breaking up the payment into quarterly, $300 installments, (January 1st, April 1st, July 1st, and October 1st).
 Some members choose to pay a full year in advance and this is acceptable as well.

 *(Full upcoming season must be pre-paid prior to distribution or pick your own access.
-Sorry, we are not set up to accept weekly payments or pro-rate memberships at this time.
+Sorry, I am not set up to accept weekly payments or pro-rate memberships at this time.
 The annual commitment translates to about $23/week for virtually year round access to fresh, local food here at Eden's.)

 WHAT DO WE GET?

-We try to provide at least 5-7 different veggies, fruits plus fresh herbs each week of distribution for you to choose from.
-We grow over 30 different items some seasons!
+I try to provide at least 5-7 different veggies, fruits plus fresh herbs each week of distribution for you to choose from.
+I grow over 30 different items some seasons!

 Some weeks will be more bountiful, others will be less abundant, depending on the time of the year and weather.
 Everything will be harvested and distributed fresh each week and you can expect it to last much longer than what you're used to from the supermarket.

 During weeks when there's not an organized distribution planned, the option of Pick Your Own is usually offered.
-Basically that means year round access to the farm if you want it!
+Basically that means nearly year-round access to the farm if you want it!

 (Please see our list of FAQ's for more detailed information and policies for our CSA program.)

-In North Texas, we grow both warm and cool seasons of veggies, growing virtually year round if the weather cooperates.
-We grow fresh produce and culinary herbs seasonally, without using synthetic pesticides or fertilizers.
+In North Texas, I grow both warm and cool seasons of veggies, growing virtually year round if the weather cooperates.
+I grow fresh produce and culinary herbs seasonally, by working with Nature and nurturing out soils.

 "We must consider it a scientific fact that you are what you eat.
 The same molecules that make up the food we consume become the molecules of our minds and bodies.
 So, unless you are your own farmer, you should choose one as carefully as you would chose your doctor or your pastor.
 Therefore, it is fitting that farmers, like doctors, lawyers, professors, and pastors, should command a high level of respect and income, commensurate with this level of responsibility.
 I consider it an honor and a privilege that you have chosen me to be your farmer."
 Tom Willey of T&D Willey Farms